Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @notice verifies a certificate and makes sure that the signed stakes meet
  * provided portions of the total stake on the AVS
  * @param operatorSet the operatorSet that the certificate is for
- * @param cert a certificate
+ * @param cert the certificate
  * @param totalStakeProportionThresholds the proportion, in BPS,of total stake that
  * the signed stake of the certificate should meet.
 Each index corresponds to
  * a stake type in the `totalWeights` array in the `BN254OperatorSetInfo`.
- * @return whether or not certificate is valid and meets thresholds */ function verifyCertificateProportion(
+ * @return whether or not certificate is valid and meets proportion thresholds */ function verifyCertificateProportion(
     OperatorSet memory operatorSet,